OcelStream/Osprey/README.md

-# DeepVisionStream
+# OcelStream

-**DeepVisionStream** is a modular DeepStream-based computer vision platform for real-time video analytics.
+**OcelStream** is a modular DeepStream-based computer vision platform for real-time video analytics.
 It supports custom models like YOLO, SAM, and D-Fine, with C++ parsers and Python bindings.
 Inference results (bounding boxes, masks, metadata) are streamed to external apps using RabbitMQ.

 https://github.com/user-attachments/assets/4a86d335-045c-4770-bf3d-142e7b91c691